MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/data-bindings-to-mvvm.md

 ---
 title: "Part 5.
 From Data Bindings to MVVM"
-description: "The Model-View-ViewModel (MVVM) architectural pattern was invented with XAML in mind.
-The pattern enforces a separation between three software layers — the XAML user interface, called the View; the underlying data, called the Model; and an intermediary between the View and the Model, called the ViewModel.
-The View and the ViewModel are often connected through data bindings defined in the XAML file.
-The BindingContext for the View is usually an instance of the ViewModel." ms.prod: xamarin ms.assetid: 48B37D44-4FB1-41B2-9A5E-6D383B041F81 ms.technology: xamarin-forms
+description: "The MVVM pattern enforces a separation between three software layers — the XAML user interface, called the View; the underlying data, called the Model; and an intermediary between the View and the Model, called the ViewModel." ms.prod: xamarin ms.assetid: 48B37D44-4FB1-41B2-9A5E-6D383B041F81 ms.technology: xamarin-forms